Written By: DiveThru Team

 For those who grew up listening to love songs, we bet you were pretty busy imagining what your future love life would look like and daydreaming about who you’ll be with forever and ever.
 Ahhhh romance.
 We remember it well!
-But if you haven’t been in a relationship where unconditional love is a major player, you might not totally know what it means or what it’s even supposed to look like!
+But if you haven’t been in a relationship where unconditional love is a major player, you might be wondering what does it mean to love someone unconditionally??
+What is that even supposed to look like??
 We’ve gotchu, boo.

 So, let’s break it allll down together!
 We’re getting into what unconditional love really is and what it REALLY isn’t.

-Unconditional.
-WOW that’s a heavy word, isn’t it?
+WOW that’s a heavy term, isn’t it?
 No strings attached, no expectations, no fine print, just… unconditional.
-This word is often paired together with ‘love’ and we loooove love!

 The problem with the term “unconditional love” is that it has a different definition for everyone who uses it.
 And this can get a little tricky because it can lead to us putting unrealistic expectations on ourselves or our partners.
 For some people, it might mean defending a friend regardless of whether they are right or wrong.
 For others, it might mean being the ‘responsible one’ and calling out a friend when they’re making a questionable decision.
 Either way, it’s really about giving in to the vulnerability of loving someone wholeheartedly.